Nuand/bladeRF-wiphy/doc/instructions.md

 Either fetch the `wlanxA9.rbf` file from [https://www.nuand.com/fpga_images/](https://www.nuand.com/fpga_images/) or build the RBF.
 Load the bladeRF 2.0 micro xA9 RBF containing the bladeRF-wiphy 802.11 modem by changing to the directory where you either downloaded or built the `wlanxA9` file and using the bladeRF command-line tool, for example

 ```
-cd ~/wiphy-build
-pushd bladeRF/hdl/quartus/wlanxA9-2022-02-05_16.26.21
-bladeRF-cli -l wlanxA9.rbf
+bladeRF-cli -l /usr/share/Nuand/bladeRF/wlanxA9.rbf
-popd
 ```

 ### Run bladeRF-linux-mac80211

 `bladeRF-linux-mac80211` is the user mode application that controls and interfaces with the bladeRF and netlink socket, and must remain running for bladeRF-wiphy to run.
-These commands should be run (potentially in another terminal):
+This command should be run (potentially in another terminal):

 ```
-cd ~/wiphy-build
-pushd bladeRF-linux-mac80211
+bladeRF-linux-mac80211
-sudo ./bladeRF-linux-mac80211
-popd
 ```

 If you wish to use a non-starndard frequency, use command line argument -f and specify the frequency in MHz, e.g. 2.412GHz would require `-f 2412`.